Paint-The-Night/AIGallery/README.md

 ## FAQ

-## How is the Data Stored?
+## How is the metadata Stored?
-I will be storing all gallery information in JSON files.
-This
+Metadata for works will be stored in the `/data/imagedata.json` file and retrieved by HTML pages using javascript

+## Where are the image stored?
+Images are stored in a public S3 Bucket.